Welcome to today's edition of the Rush 24-7 podcast.

 Despite his promise, his own lawyers urged dismissal of the first same-sex marriage case to reach federal courts.

-The plaintiffs get these cases here.
+The plaintiffs, now get these cases here.

 The plaintiffs are two guys who got married when same-sex marriages were legal in California.

-They claim the Defense of Marriage Act violates the Constitution's full faith and credit clause, the due process clause equal protection, their free speech rights, and their right to privacy.
+They claim the Defense of Marriage Act violates the Constitution's full faith and credit clause, the Due Process Clause, Equal Protection, their free speech rights, and their right to privacy.

 Obama's legalizers, his legal beavers, have attacked out there.